byjosh/index_formatter/README.md

 > -d, --docx            you can set this option to export a docx file - docx files can be used in
                         wordprocessing software (congratulations on using pip to enable this option)
+>
+> -n, --noheader        process all rows of CSV as there is no header row - default is to ignore 1st row assuming it is a header with column labels